Maran (town)

 Maran is a town in Maran District, Pahang, Malaysia.
-Bandar Tun Abdul Razak, Jengka is located in outskirt of the town.
-Surrounded by isolated forest and oil palm plantations mainly in the area of FELDA Jengka, Maran town is roughly halfway between Temerloh and Kuantan.
+Bandar Tun Abdul Razak, Jengka, is located in the outskirts of the town.
+Surrounded by isolated forests and oil palm plantations mainly in the area of FELDA Jengka, Maran town is roughly halfway between Temerloh and Kuantan.

 Economy

 The main market of Maran Town.

-Main economy activities in Maran is plantation mainly by the largest settlement of FELDA in Malaysia, the Jengka Settlement.
-Other economy activities are focuses on small enterprises in agriculture, farming and fishing.
+The main economic activity in Maran includes plantations, run mainly by the largest settlement of FELDA in Malaysia, the Jengka Settlement.
+Other economic activity focuses on small enterprises in agriculture, farming, and fishing.

-Maran is also famous among Hindus for the Sri Marathandavar Bala Dhandayuthapani Alayam temple, where devotees from all over the country and even Singapore come here to perform their rituals and prayers.
+Maran is well-known among Hindus for the Sri Marathandavar Bala Dhandayuthapani Alayam temple, Devotees from across the country and even from Singapore visit to perform their rituals and prayers.

 Transportation

 The building of Maran District Council.

 Public transport

 Maran, as with Kuantan and most of eastern Pahang, is not served by any rail line. rapidKuantan buses also do not cover Maran currently.
 Instead, there are Cityliner buses that connect Maran to Kuantan and Jerantut.